brightspot/dynamic-taxonomy/README.md

 }
 ```

-This will enable a taxonomy tab on `MyContentType` record in the CMS where you can add dynamic tags to the record.
+This interface enables a taxonomy tab on the `MyContentType` record in the CMS where editors can add dynamic tags to the record.

 _Optionally_ Dynamic tags can be customized with respective modification and substitution to support hierarchy as follows:

-Add a modification to the `DynamicTag` model to add a parent field:
+Step 1: Add a modification to the `DynamicTag` model to add a parent field:

 ```java
 package brightspot.tag;